Overview

 We teach this course through video lectures, on-campus teaching sessions, tutored computer labs, and supervision in connection with a final project.
 We expect you to also study independently, both individually and in groups.
 When you plan your time for the course, you should calculate approximately

-- 30 hours to watch the video lectures and work with the quizzes
+- 30 hours to watch the video lectures and complete the quizzes

-- 18 hours to attend the on-campus sessions
+- 10 hours to attend the teaching sessions

-- 56 hours to plan, work on, and reflect on the project
+- 80 hours to plan, work on, and document the project

 Course literature

 Natural language processing is a fast-moving field, and there is currently no single textbook that covers the course content.
-However, we will assign individual sections from the following books:
+As a side reading, we recommend the following work in progress:

 Course evaluations